git-town/git-town/README.md

 ## Git Commands

-Hint: This documentation uses "master" as the main branch name, and "feature" as the feature branch name.
+Hint: This documentation assumes "master" as the main branch name, and "feature" as the feature branch name.

 ### git hack